AidenCodes11/NextGenCoders/README.md

 2. Click the download button
 3. Extract the zip file
 4. Copy the file path for the html file (either one is fine)
 5. Paste the file path into your web browser's url bar and press enter.

-6. You should see the site
+After this, you should see the site.
 -------​----------------------------------------------------------------------------------------------------------------------------------------------

 -------​----------------------------------------------------------------------------------------------------------------------------------------------